 Abertillery Bowls Club

-Woods have recently finished works to the former Abertillery Bowls Club, constructed some 40 years ago and located in Blaenau Gwent on the borders of the Brecon Beacons National Park.
+Abertillery Bowls Club was constructed some 40 years ago and is located in Blaenau Gwent on the borders of the Brecon Beacons National Park.

 To facilitate the decommissioning and demolition of the building, Woods acting as Principal Contractor were commissioned to remove sprayed coatings to ceilings and steel beams using abrasive shot blasting techniques, sprayed coating debris to external perimeter walls, removal of all internal single skinned blockwork walls and the removal of c250m3 of contaminated soil.